dushyantsharma460/DReel-AI/Readme.md

 bash
 python app.py
-Access the web interface at http://localhost:5000
+Access the web interface at http://dreelai:4600/
+If not working contact me.

 Requirements
 Python 3.7+